A creditors’ voluntary liquidation, is the term used to define the voluntary liquidation of an insolvent company.

-The liquidator will distribute the funds received from the realisation of a company’s assets, after payment of the liquidator’s costs, in accordance with the priorities set out in the Corporations Act 2001 (Cth), being generally:-
+The liquidator will distribute the funds received from the realisation of a company’s assets, after payment of the liquidator’s costs.
+This is done in accordance with the priorities set out in the Corporations Act 2001 (Cth), being generally:

 - Firstly (subject to some exceptions) payment to creditors who hold security over a company’s assets;

 - Secondly in payment (either in full or in part) of unpaid employee entitlements; and